-Goals & Objectives (10 points)
+Goals & Objectives (20 points)

 Project goals should define the overall direction of a program and state what is to be accomplished by the program.
-Goals are measurable statements of the desired impact of the program and typically address changes in actual behaviors, such as decreased victimization, increased community involvement, or improved well-being.
+Goals are measurable statements of the desired impact of the program, typically addressing changes in actual behaviors, such as decreased victimization, increased community involvement, or improved well-being.

-Objectives are specific measurable statements of the desired immediate or direct outcome of a program that support the accomplishment of the goal.
+Objectives are specific, measurable statements of the desired immediate or direct outcome of a program that support the accomplishment of the goal.
 Well-formatted objectives reflect changes in knowledge, attitudes, skills, and/or behaviors that are the direct result of specific activities.
+Objectives should be written following the SMART format: